-The Sheffield City Region is expected to grow by a significant amount in terms of employment, jobs and population over the next 20 years.
-Barnsley will therefore also see considerable growth over this period. \\plan period
+The Sheffield City Region is expected to grow by a significant amount in terms of employment, jobs and population over the next 15 years.
+The ambitions of the Local Plan Barnsley are to provide the opportunity to grow the economy by 28,840 jobs.